geelen/glenmaddern.com/src/articles/_introducing_am_css.md

 }
 ```

-That worked reasonably well, and allowed me to blend the ease of by-default style isolation that BEM gives you and keep a handle on fragmentation at the same time.
+I ended up with files full of mixins and placeholders like `_typography.scss` and `_brand.scss`, which allowed me to blend the ease of by-default style isolation that I was using BEM for and keep a handle on fragmentation at the same time.
 And so things were ok, for a while.

-## Modifiers: how the -- kills BEM
+## Modifiers: how the M breaks BEM

 Doing any research on the topic of CSS class naming & maintainability, you're bound to come across Nicolas Gallagher's excellent article ["About HTML semantics and front-end architecture"](http://nicolasgallagher.com/about-html-semantics-front-end-architecture/).
 One part in particular caught my attention, which he calls 'single-class' vs 'multi-class' patterns for modifiers.
 To summarize, the two potential versions of your HTML look like this: